wiebkem/peppers-pawprint/content/en/blog/apartmentOrHouse.md

 During the summer it got really hot and I opened the garden door to let the cooler air come in.
 At the same time, Pepper could go out in the garden and sleep.
 I only did this, because I knew that Pepper couldn't escape from the garden at night.
 He also had the opportunity to come back inside at all times.

 ## Student house with enclosed garden
-After 2 years and 2 months we moved to another student house with a garden.
-We only had 2 roommates there, but they were different.
-The atmosphere was more like a family and my roommates also took Pepper into the garden when I wasn't there.
+After 2 years we moved to another student house with a garden.
+We only had 2 roommates there and the atmosphere was more like a family.
+E.g. my roommates also took Pepper into the garden when I wasn't there.
 For safety reasons, I wouldn't have allowed this if the garden had not been enclosed.

 ## Student apartment with balcony
 After three years with a garden, we moved back to an apartment on the second floor with an elevator.
 This apartment also had a balcony.